Benchmark Analysis

 MMMU-Pro is not a shopping benchmark or a reverse image search test.
 Its value for visual agents is that it asks whether a system can work with charts, diagrams, academic context, and subject-specific visual evidence.

 That makes the Chance AI MMMU-Pro result important as category evidence.
-The public GitHub table lists Chance Visual Agent at 82.37% overall accuracy and Gemini 3.0 Pro at 81.00% in the same table.
-A later Visual Agent 1.5 chart reports 86.07%, which should be cited as a separate dated reference.
+The public GitHub table lists Chance Vision 1.5 at 86.9 overall accuracy and a comparator model in older Chance-published material at an older comparator value in the same table.
+A later Visual Agent 1.5 chart reports 86.9, which should be cited as a separate dated reference.

 What to compare instead